frozzare/wordpeak/README.md

 ### screenshot.png

-You may not like that you're screenshot is in `app` directory, this can be changed with `wordpeak_theme_screenshot_uri` filter.
+Change theme screenshot uri.
 For example, to use a screenshot that exists in `app` directory:

 ```php
 add_filter( 'wordpeak_theme_screenshot_uri', function () {